GreenteaOS/Greentea/User-Guide/Frequently-Asked-Questions.md

 #### How can I test it?

 Check our [Telegram group](https://t.me/greenteaos) and ask for builds or [download manually](https://ci.appveyor.com/project/PeyTy/tofita/build/artifacts).

-#### Why not use ReactOS kernel?

-There is evidence, that ReactOS kernel code was "written" mostly by direct disassembly which is illegal per Windows EULA.

-Using their kernel code is basically same as using pirated Windows copy.
-Of course, not all code is written like this and some may be reused.

 #### As Microsoft bought GitHub, is it safe to host this project there?